xddq/schema2typebox/README.md

 ```

-    schema2typebox is a cli tool for converting JSON schema draft-06 files to
+    schema2typebox generates TypeBox code from JSON schemas.
+The generated
-    typebox code.
-The generated output is formatted based on the prettier
+    output is formatted based on the prettier config inside your repo (or the
-    config inside your repo (or the default one, if you don't have one).
+    default one, if you don't have one).
 Version: ${packageJson.version}

     Usage: